 Will Butler:

 Do you want to describe your favorite memes for our community?
-Send a voice memo to [email protected].
-That's [email protected].
+Send a voice memo to hello@saymymeme.com.
+That's hello@saymymeme.com.